 Sarah is a Consultant in Paediatric Emergency Medicine at The Children’s Hospital at Westmead as well as Clinical Lead at the Agency for Clinical Innovation in NSW.
 Sarah is President for the Division of Paediatrics and Child Health at the Royal Australasian College of Physicians and holds a Masters in Applied Management in Health.
 Sarah has a long-standing interest in trainee development, and is a strong advocate for improving Quality and Safety in Healthcare.
 She has a particular interest in clinicians leading change and has completed a Fulbright Scholarship to evaluate Clinical Leadership Development Programs in the United States.

-Tom is a dual trainee in Intensive Care and Emergency Medicine with an interest in teaching an ultrasound.
-He has a strong background in the basic clinical sciences, and his approach to teaching is to focus on understanding medicine from first principles.
+Tom is an Advanced Trainee in Intensive Care and Emergency Medicine with an interest in teaching and ultrasound.
+He has a strong background in the basic clinical sciences, and his approach to teaching is to focus on understanding from first principles.
 He is involved in various aspects of onthewards – from blogs to podcasts to sound and video editing.